xyflow/react-flow-docs/docs/getting-started/installation.md

 sidebar_position: 1
 ---

-Before you can start to use React Flow you need to install `react-flow-renderer`.
-It's published on [npm](https://www.npmjs.com/package/react-flow-renderer) and installable via:
+React Flow is published under the `@react-flow` namespace on npm.
+To install the React Flow viewer (previously `react-flow-renderer`), you need to install the [`@react-flow/core`](https://www.npmjs.com/package/@react-flow/core) package into your project.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';